 Washington, D.C.

-As the conclusion of a hastily convened cabinet meeting during which Rowland and the heads of the various agencies involved had updated the President on the situation in Arizona, Rowland shot a quick glance over to where Eric Joiner, the Presidential press secretary, was seated.
-Without having to be told, Joiner after leaving the cabinet room, he stepped aside and waited Rowland.
+As the conclusion of a hastily convened cabinet meeting during which Rowland and the heads of the various agencies had updated the President on the situation in Arizona, Rowland shot a quick glance at Presidential Press Secretary Eric Joiner.
+Without having to be told, Joiner left the cabinet room, stepped aside, and waited for Rowland.

 “You do know what you need to do,” Rowland snapped as he emerged from the cabinet room and headed back to his office without stopping.